THE DEAD WRITER, N˙ria A˝ˇ. Translated by Debbie Garrick

 The Dead Writer

 N˙ria A˝ˇ is a Catalan/Spanish writer, translator and speaker at international conferences, where she usually talks about literary creation, the cinema, cities or authors like Elfriede Jelinek, Patricia Highsmith, Salka Viertel, Alexandre Dumas fils, Franz Werfel or Karen Blixen.
-She has shown her work at the following universities and institutions: Lleida University (UdL), T˙nez University, Jaen University (UJA), The International University of Andalucia (UNIA), The High Council for Scientific Investigation (CISC-Madrid), The Sysmńn Kirjasto Library in Finland, The Writersĺ Association of Shanghai (SWA), Fudan University in China, The East China University, Sinan Mansion, The Instituto Cervantes in Shanghai, the Conrad Festival in Poland, the Massolit Bookshop, Bar Bazza and the Instituto Cervantes in Krakow along with other libraries and secondary or higher education establishments.
+She has shown her work at the following universities and institutions: University of Lleida (UdL), Tunis University, University of JaÚn (UJA), International University of Andalucia (UNIA), Spanish National Research Council (CSIC-Madrid), The Sysmńn Kirjasto Library in Finland, The Shanghai Writersĺ Association (SWA), Fudan University in China, The East China Normal University, Sinan Mansion, The Instituto Cervantes in Shanghai, the Conrad Festival in Poland, the Massolit Bookshop, Bar Bazza and the Instituto Cervantes in Krakow along with other libraries and secondary or higher education establishments.
 She is also a member of various juries at international competitions.
-Some of her works, including novels, short stories and essays have been published and translated into Spanish, French, English, Italian, German, Polish, Chinese, Latvian, Portuguese, Dutch and Greek.
+Some of her worksŚincluding novels, short stories and essaysŚhave been published and translated into Spanish, French, English, Italian, German, Polish, Chinese, Latvian, Portuguese, Dutch and Greek.

-Her first published novel Els nens de lĺElisa ([The children of Elisa] Omicron, 2006) was awarded third prize in the 24th Ramon Llull Novel Award, one of the most prestigious awards for Catalan literature, awarded by Editorial Planeta.
-Lĺescriptora morta ([The Dead Writer, 2020] Omicron) was published in 2008; N˙vols baixos ([Lowering clouds, 2020] Omicron) in 2009; La mirada del fill ([The sonĺs gaze] Abadia) in 2012; El salˇn de los artistas exiliados en California ([The Salon of Exiled Artists in California, 2020), a biography on Jewish screenwriter Salka Viertel.
+Her first published novel Els nens de lĺElisa (Omicron, 2006) was awarded third prize in the 24th Ramon Llull Novel Award, one of the most prestigious awards for Catalan literature, awarded by Editorial Planeta.
+Lĺescriptora morta ([The Dead Writer, 2020] Omicron) was published in 2008; N˙vols baixos ([Lowering Clouds, 2020] Omicron) in 2009; La mirada del fill (Abadia) in 2012; El salˇn de los artistas exiliados en California ([The Salon of Exiled Artists in California], 2020), a biography on Jewish screenwriter Salka Viertel.

 Her writing centres around the charactersĺ psychology, often through the use of anti-heroes.
-The characters are what stands out most about her work, they are generally more relevant than the topic itself.
-With her feminine, somewhat sentimental introspection, she finds a unique balance between the marginal worlds of parallels.
+The characters are what stands out most about her work; they are more relevant than the topic itself.
+With an introspection, a reflection, not sentimental, but feminine, she finds a unique balance between the marginal worlds of parallels.
 Her novels are open to a wide variety of topics, they deal with important social and current themes like injustice or lack of communication between individuals.
 The basic plot of her novels does not tell you everything there is to know.
 By using this method, A˝ˇ attempts to involve the reader so that they ask their own questions to discover the deeper meaning of the content.